JoeCant98/TuneTrivia/docs/DEV_TOOLS.md

 1. **Frontend Framework: React Native or Flutter**
    - **React Native:** Developed by Facebook, React Native allows you to build cross-platform mobile apps using JavaScript and React.
-   - **Flutter:** Developed by Google, Flutter uses the Dart programming language and provides a rich set of pre-designed widgets for creating attractive UIs.

 2. **Web Development: React or Angular**
    - If you choose React Native, familiarity with React for the web can be beneficial.